DH.110 Sea Vixen | |

 Survivors

-Only one Sea Vixen is still airworthy:- Sea Vixen D.3 XP924 (now G-CVIX), De Havilland Aviation, Bournemouth Airport, Dorset.
+- Sea Vixen D.3 XP924 (now G-CVIX), De Havilland Aviation, Bournemouth Airport, Dorset.

 - Sea Vixen FAW.1 XJ481, Fleet Air Arm Museum, RNAS Yeovilton, Somerset.
 Complete but partially disassembled.